Legends on Kalighat Temple

 The original Kali temple at Kalighat was a very small hut.
 In the 16th century, King Manasingha constructed a small temple for the Goddess Maa Kali in Kalighat.
-The present form of the temple was constructed with the support of the Sabarna Roy Chowdhury family of Banisha.
+The present form of the temple was constructed with the support of the Sabarna Roy Chowdhury family of Barisha.
 Its construction work was over in the year 1809.
-The temple property was claimed to be owned by the Haldar family which was challenged by the Chowdhurys of Banisha.
-A committee was made to monitor the administration of the temple in the nineteen sixties which represents people from the Government and the Haldar family.
+The temple property was claimed to be owned by the Haldar family which was challenged by the Chowdhurys of Barisha.
+A committee was made to monitor the administration of the temple in the 1960s which represents people from the Government and the Haldar family.
 It is the duty of the Haldar family to look after the worship of the Goddess.

 The idol of Goddess Kali in the temple is quite different from the other idols in the state.
 The present idol of the Goddess Kali which is there in the temple has been given shape by two people: Atmaram Giri and Brahmananda Giri.
 At Kalighat temple, the goddess is portrayed with three huge eyes, a protruding tongue and four hands.
 Two of these hands hold severed human heads and a sword.
 The other two hands of the Goddess are in the varada and abhaya mudras.
 This signifies that the Goddess will bless those who pray to her with honesty and dedication and she will guide them in the right path forever.
 As per popular belief these severed heads represent the human ego which needs to be slain in order to achieve divine knowledge and finally, Moksha.
 The sword in the hand of the Goddess implies divine knowledge.